Skeleta in non-Archimedean and tropical geometry: Topological lattices

-The category of topological spans (resp. lattices) comes with a forgetful functor which I do not suppress from the notation.
+The category of topological $\B$-modules (resp. lattices) comes with a forgetful functor which I do not suppress from the notation.
 Its left adjoint is given by equipping a lattice $\alpha$ with the \emph{discrete topology} $\alpha^u=\alpha$, its right adjoint by the \emph{trivial topology} $\alpha_\mathrm{triv}^u=\{\sup\alpha\}$.
 Both adjoints are fully faithful.
-We will treat the category of spans as the (full) subcategory of discrete objects inside $\mathbf{Span}_t$.
+We will treat the category of $\B$-modules as the (full) subcategory of discrete objects inside $\mathrm{Mod}_{\B,t}$.

-In particular, limits (resp. colimits) in $\mathbf{Span}_t$ are computed by equipping the limits (resp. colimits) of the underlying discrete spans with weak (resp. strong) topologies.
+In particular, limits (resp. colimits) in $\mathrm{Mod}_{\B,t}$ are computed by equipping the limits (resp. colimits) of the underlying discrete $\B$-modules with weak (resp. strong) topologies.

-\begin{eg} A non-trivial topological span is never Hausdorff in the sense of point-set topology, since every open set contains $-\infty$.
-Let us instead say that a span $\alpha$ is \emph{Hausdorff} if $\inf\alpha^u=-\infty$.
-The category $\mathbf{Span}_{\dot t}$ of Hausdorff spans is a reflective subcategory of $\mathbf{Span}_t$.\footnote{The notation $\dot{t}$ follows Bourbaki \cite{Banach}.}\end{eg}
+\begin{eg} A non-trivial topological $\B$-module is never Hausdorff in the sense of point-set topology, since every open set contains $-\infty$.
+Let us instead say that a $\B$-module $\alpha$ is \emph{Hausdorff} if $\inf\alpha^u=-\infty$.
+The category $\mathrm{Mod}_{\B,\dot t}$ of Hausdorff $\B$-modules is a reflective subcategory of $\mathrm{Mod}_{\B,t}$.\footnote{The notation $\dot{t}$ follows Bourbaki \cite{Banach}.}\end{eg}

-\begin{defns}Let $f_i:\alpha_i\rightarrow\beta$ be a family of continuous span homomorphisms.
+\begin{defns}Let $f_i:\alpha_i\rightarrow\beta$ be a family of continuous $\B$-module homomorphisms.
 We say that $\beta$ carries the \emph{strong topology} with respect to the $f_i$, or that the family $f_i$ is \emph{strong}, if its topology is the strongest ideal topology such that the $f_i$ are continuous.

+In particular, if $f$ is just a single map, $f:\alpha\rightarrow\beta$ is strong if and only if it sends $\alpha^u$ into $\beta^u\subseteq\B\beta$.
+In this case, we may also say that $f$ is \emph{open} - although beware that it may fail to be open in the sense of general topology.